Electricals and batteries

 - Batteries (place in a separate bag)

-- Items too big to fit in a standard size plastic carrier bag
+- Items too big to fit in a small plastic carrier bag

 - Low energy light bulbs